WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 But when we update reviews, we try to proceed as follows:

-1. Re-evaluate new releases of verifiable wallets as they become available.
-If users opt for a wallet because it is verifiable, they **should be waiting for this re-evaluation** before updating.
+1. Re-evaluate new releases of reproducible wallets as they become available.
+If users opt for a wallet because it is reproducible, they **should be waiting for this re-evaluation** before updating.
 1. Check if any of the "Not verifiable!" wallets updated their issues on their repository.
+1. Fix general issues with the platform
 1. Evaluate "WIP" and "Few users" with +1000 downloads